Carrollwood Q1 2026 Pulse: The Office Recovery Picks Up on Dale Mabry

 Three things happened in Q1 along the corridor, and the three of them together are why this pulse exists.

 The Rays renderings dropped February 5.
-The Tampa Bay Business Workshop release was the first architectural treatment of the proposed ballpark — a roughly 31,000-seat domed stadium anchoring a 130-acre mixed-use district called Champions Quarter, Innovation Edge, and The Canopy.
+The Tampa Bay Business & Wealth release was the first architectural treatment of the proposed ballpark — a roughly 31,000-seat domed stadium anchoring a 130-acre mixed-use district called Champions Quarter, Innovation Edge, and The Canopy.
 Target opening: 2029.
 Negotiations had been live through late 2025; the February renderings turned a years-long rumor into something landlords could actually point at.

-BayCare closed on the Barnes & Noble site.
-The $10.5M acquisition — 32,000 square feet on roughly 5 acres at 11802 N Dale Mabry — closed in early 2026.
+BayCare's build-out began on the Barnes & Noble site.
+BayCare bought the site — 32,000 square feet on roughly 5 acres at 11802 N Dale Mabry — for $10.5 million back in 2024.
+What landed this quarter was the build-out: the permits and renovation that turn a shuttered Barnes & Noble into a clinic.
 BayCare's stated plans: urgent care, outpatient imaging and lab work, specialist offices.
 For Carrollwood's rental pool, that translates to a new wave of healthcare workers commuting to Dale Mabry.
 A new ambulatory site close to the corridor seeds three to five years of midweek rental demand.

 Each of those three is a separate demand vector — sports and entertainment, healthcare workers, returning office tenants.
 None of them deliver a renter in Q1.
 All three frame the next several lease cycles.